NJITICC/Write-Ups/README.md

 # Write-Ups
-This will contain writeups for various challenges we've faced in CTFs
+This will contain writeups for various challenges we've faced in CTFs as well as challenges we created for our own!